Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 9

 Write a program in lex to calculate total number of character, word, newline and space in a given string.

+> Assignment 10

+Write a program in lex to check wheather a string is palindrome or not.

+> Assignment 11

+Write a program in lex to check wheather the number is prime or not.